 Preparing to Quit Smoking

-Just thinking about quitting may make you anxious.
-But your chances will be better if you get ready first.
-Quitting works best when you’re prepared.
+Your chances of being successful in quitting smoking will be better if you get ready first.
+Quitting works best when you’re well-prepared.
 Before you quit, START by taking these five important steps:

 S = Set a quit date.

 T = Tell family, friends, and coworkers that you plan to quit.